PhilippeMarcMeyer/Learning-Vuejs/README.md

 Caching todoApp to use it offline on my phone no drag and drop icons on touch screen

+The cloud key is not in the code anymore, you've got to input it once so it is kept inside localStorage.

+Goto to https://jsonblob.com/ and input [] inside the left field then make request POST and copy the id of your post then past it in todoList when asked.

 ### I like this project not only for the Vuejs framework but for the intensive use of recursive functions :-)

 ![screen shot](https://raw.githubusercontent.com/PhilippeMarcMeyer/Learning-Vuejs/master/screen.png)